How To Start a Vending Machine Business in 2026

 Understanding the startup costs for a vending machine business is essential for proper planning.
 One of the most appealing aspects of this business model is its low startup costs compared to many other small business opportunities.

-• Combination snack/beverage machines.
 There are many types of vending machines to consider.
-Expect to invest $3,000–$5,500 for new models.
+Expect to invest $3,000 to $5,500 for new models.

-Used vending machines are a viable alternative for entrepreneurs looking to minimize initial investment.
-Quality used machines can often be found for less than new models on platforms like Craigslist and eBay, reducing your startup costs considerably.
+Used vending machines and refurbished machines are a viable low-cost alternative for entrepreneurs looking to minimize initial investment.
+Quality used machines can often be found for less than brand-new models on platforms like Craigslist and eBay, reducing your startup costs considerably.

 Additional expenses to consider include:

-• Vending machine permit (cost varies widely by state — sometimes $71–$125 base + $9–$26 per machine; may also need health permits or seller's permits)
+• Vending machine permit (cost varies widely by state, but roughly $71 to $125 base + $9 to $26 per machine; may also need health permits or seller's permits)

 For a vending machine company starting with two to three machines, expect total initial costs between $5,000 and $15,000, depending on whether you choose new or used equipment.

-Ready to launch your vending machine business in 2025?
+Ready to launch your vending machine business?
 This walkthrough will guide you through the key steps.
-Starting a small business in the vending industry doesn't require extensive experience — just careful planning and execution.
+Starting a small business in the vending industry doesn't require extensive experience (just careful planning and execution).

 The path to a successful vending machine business involves several key stages, from initial planning to ongoing management.